Assets-based instructional resources for educators and practitioners of multilingual learners

 WIDA's Can Do Philosophy

-Watch the brief video below for an overview of our philosophy, then read our two-page Can Do Philosophy brief to learn more about multilingual learners' assets, contributions and potential.
+Watch the brief video below for an overview of our philosophy, then read The WIDA Can Do Philosophy to learn more about multilingual learners' assets, contributions and potential.

 The can-do philosophy permeates everything that we do at WIDA.
 Assessment, professional learning, standards.
 And bringing content and language together is always, always to build upon the assets that children have.